Search results for:

-This will product an error due to the incorrect spelling of echo and using ech instead
+This will produce an error due to the incorrect spelling of echo and using it instead.

 Step Two: Access the file using your favorite browser.
-Example, go to the file from your domain ex. domain.com/errortest.php
+For example, go to the file from your domain, ex. domain.com/errortest.php

 Option One: Right-click the phperror.log and select view

-Your phperror.log should look like this when this it has been created.
+Your phperror.log should look like this when it has been created.

 Option Two: You can also view the phperror.log file by going to 'domain.com/phperror.log' (replace 'domain.com' with your actual domain)